DianaDi777/FEWD-a01/README.md

 * Sailing
 * International traveling

-Here is a picture of me :
+Here is a picture of me at San Diego County Fair with my artwork:
 ![Best of Show San Diego County Fair](https://media-exp1.licdn.com/dms/image/C5622AQETXVXReQOoNA/feedshare-shrink_8192/0?e=1584576000&v=beta&t=Ht8ZgCaeb9Q-mJaoy-qPlNVo3vltVwaLu5tiuWCFYg0)
+**Best of Show.
+Nomination - Publication Layout and Design.
+Students showcase**

 I'll be happy if we stay in touch in LinkedIn [LinkedIn account](https://www.linkedin.com/in/diana-tikhonovskova-garcia-4a4b8019b/)